All students applying for financial aid must:

-Renewable merit scholarships for new freshman are awarded based on high school academic achievement.
+Renewable merit scholarships for new freshman are awarded based on high school academic achievement and college academic achievement for new transfer students.
 The scholarships are awarded at the time of acceptance to Concordia University.
-The amounts of the merit scholarships range from $500 to $10,000.
-The scholarships are named Regents’ Scholarship, President’s Scholarship, University Scholarship, and Concordia Opportunity Grant.
+The amounts of the merit scholarships range from $1000 to $10,000.
+The scholarships are named Regents’ Scholarship, President’s Scholarship, University Scholarship, Concordia Scholarship and Recognition Award.
 They are renewable for three additional years for students that maintain academic eligibility.

 Lutheran Heritage Scholarship

 The Lutheran Heritage Scholarship is available to new, full-time, first-year and transfer students from Lutheran Church – Missouri Synod (LCMS) congregations who meet regular admissions standards.
 This scholarship is renewable with the appropriate GPA.